-This year, 2013, Lord Baladeva’s appearance day anniversary is August 21 (In India, see calendar).
-On Baladeva Prabhu’s divine appearance day a few years ago, Srila Gurudeva Bhaktivedanta Narayana Gosvami Maharaja gave a discourse in His glorification in Hindi, translated by Radhika dasi of Russia.
-The following is a transcription of that translation:]
+This year, 2016, Lord Baladeva’s appearance day anniversary is August 17th and 18th around the world (see calendar).
+On Baladeva Prabhu’s divine appearance day Srila Gurudeva Bhaktivedanta Narayana Gosvami Maharaja gave a discourse in His glorification in Hindi, translated by Radhika dasi of Russia.
+The below is a transcription of that translation.
+There is also a movie from a different year for the occasiton at this link.]

 Today is the appearance day of Rohini-nandana Baladeva.
 According to the Vedic scripture Garga-samhita, Baladeva Prabhu appeared after Janmastami, but if this is accepted, there would be confusion.
 Baladeva would be older than Krsna by one year, and then they would not be able to play together, wrestle on equal terms, and have Their name giving ceremony performed for both of them at the same time.
 Therefore, Srila Jiva Gosvami has explained, “Baladeva Prabhu appeared after Jhulana-yatra on the purnima, the full-moon day, and, seven days later, Sri Krsna appeared on bhadra-astami, the auspicious eighth day of the moon in the month of Bhadra (August/September).”